‘General Hospital’ Fans Are Shipping Willow And Chase, ‘Chillow’ Could Be The New Power Couple

 It looks like there may be a new super couple in the making on General Hospital.
 Willow and Chase are becoming closer than ever, especially after she just confessed everything to him about her past with Shiloh and Dawn of Day.
 Fans weren’t quite sure what to make of these two in the beginning, but now they are totally rooting for “Chillow” to continue for the long haul.

 Fans are now swooning over Chase’s need to protect his girl.
 Their relationship has been progressing rather slowly, but that seems to be a good thing at this point.
 Willow wasn’t ready for a serious one with her history with Shiloh.
 Now that may all change.
-General Hospital previews for this week indicates that this couple will be sharing some sweet moments together and many viewers are eagerly waiting for them.
+General Hospital previews for this week indicate that this couple will be sharing some sweet moments together and many viewers are eagerly waiting for them.

 One fan on social media praised the ABC soap for getting them sucked in by “Chillow.”
 Another mentioned that Willow and Chase may just be the best couple on the show these days.
 That is saying a lot as there are plenty of well-loved couples on General Hospital.